tomexiskandar/bintang/README.rst

    # 1 {'PersonDetails': 1, 'LuckyDays': 17}
    # 2 {'PersonDetails': 1, 'LuckyDays': 19}

-Please note that since dict (or parsed json) can contain complex hierarchy paths and still valid (eg. system configuration), then this function may not in your favour.
+Please note that since dict (or parsed json) can contain complex hierarchy paths and still valid (eg. system configuration), then this function may not be in your favour.
 It might be better to manually extract/locate a certain path manually (hard coded).